The Stability of Low-Rank Matrix Reconstruction: a Constrained Singular Value View: Abstract

 \section{Abstract}

-The stability of low-rank matrix reconstruction is investigated in this paper.
+The stability of low-rank matrix reconstruction with respect to noise is investigated in this paper.
 The $\ell_*$-constrained minimal singular value ($\ell_*$-CMSV) of the measurement operator is shown to determine the recovery performance of nuclear norm minimization based algorithms.
-Compared with the stability results using the matrix restricted isometry constant, the performance bounds established using $\ell_*$-CMSV are more concise and tight, and their derivations are less complex.
-The computationally amenable $\ell_*$-CMSV and its associated error bounds also have more transparent relationships with the Signal-to-Noise Ratio.
-Several random measurement ensembles are shown to have $\ell_*$-CMSVs bounded away from zero with high probability, as long as the number of measurements is relatively large.
+Compared with the stability results using the matrix restricted isometry constant, the performance bounds established using $\ell_*$-CMSV are more concise, and their derivations are less complex.
+Isotropic and subgaussian measurement operators are shown to have $\ell_*$-CMSVs bounded away from zero with high probability, as long as the number of measurements is relatively large.
+The $\ell_*$-CMSV for correlated Gaussian operators are also analyzed and used to illustrate the advantage of $\ell_*$-CMSV compared with the matrix restricted isometry constant.
+We also provide a fixed point characterization of $\ell_*$-CMSV that is potentially useful for its computation.